AZapata27/AZapata27/README.md

 - 🔭 I am currently working at TigoUne Pereira as an intern in systems management

-- 🌱 I´v been learning JavaScript and ReactJS to built awesome interactive frontend
+- 🌱 I´v been learning JavaScript Angular and ReactJS to built awesome interactive frontend

 - ⚡ I'm looking to collaborate on a Software developer company, full time - remote or located in Colombia